ethanweed/pythonbook/README.md

 #### Log

+08-04-2021 Added myst extension -dollarmath to config.yml, so inline math renders now.
+This seemingly does *not* work for dollarmath inside of a pandas dataframe, so to do tables I will have to knit with kable in R, and then paste the mulitmarkdown into the jupyter notebook.
+Tables look better this way anyway, so no biggie.
+I still need to get footnotes to work, though.

 06-04-2021 Converted project to jupyterbook format, and added placeholder for all chapters.
 Currently halfway through code conversion in chapter 4.4 on estimation from a sample.

 26-03-2021 Finished correlation section rough draft, and am halfway through binomial distribution section.
 I am continuing to just focus on the code blocks, leaving text editing for later.